joe-dnd/joe-dnd.github.io/content/house-rules.md

     - Lizardfolk

 2. In-game XP:
-    - Bonus xp for intelligent solutions & character roleplay.
+    - Bonus xp for intelligent solutions & impressive roleplay.
 (15 x Level up to 3 times)
+    - +10% xp modifier for general roleplaying
+      - Using character voice
+      - Keeping discussions (strategy/tactics) in-character, e.g.
+        - consider character personality;
+        - consider ability to hear what is said;
+        - consider what your character knows
+        - in combat, commands/suggestions should be made on your turn, and should be short instructions

 3. Out-of-game XP:
     - Half xp for absent players.